sieburger/docker-decred/README.md

 #### Proof-of-stake mining and ticket buy ####

-You will need several additional options when launching the container if you would like to do POS mining with the wallet (buying tickets and/or voting on tickets).
+You will need several additional options when launching the container, e.g. POS mining with the wallet (buying tickets and/or voting on tickets).

 ##### Vote on tickets automatically
-Use option --enablevoting

-Add this option when you start the container
+Use option --enablevoting when you start the container

 Example to start the wallet with automatic voting:
 ```console